The Best Elk Calls – a True Story

 What makes a style of elk calls the best elk calls?
 Is it accuracy of sound?
 Could it be variety of sounds?
 How about reliability?
 Ease of use or durability?
 Size and weight can be very important.
 Do I need to worry about spare parts?
 Can I sound like many different elk by varying the pitch?
 Is it volume variable?

 There are many contributing factors to what makes one style of call better than another.
 All these factors add up to a lot of different designs with varying strengths and weaknesses.
 Open reed, mouth reed, closed reed, tube style calls, and on and on.
 There are quite a variety of calls designed for Elk.
 Just as there are so many varying views on what works best.
-What makes the best Elk calls is a matter of opinion, the most important one being yours.
+What makes the best Elk calls on the market is a matter of opinion, the most important one being yours.

 A bold stance